 Our shuttle driver was so nice and gave us some helpful tips for our float.
 He could see our daughter was a little nervous for her first float and he was so kind with her to help her feel more confident.

 #4 River & Trail

 Went there about six months ago, for a half-day adventure.
-We rented three canoes as we were a group of six.
+We rented three canoes that cost us about $200.